em3ndez/tiny-web-server/README.md

 ## TinyWeb Performance

-Performance testing for `TinyWeb` has not been extensively conducted.
-However, due to its lightweight nature and minimal dependencies, `TinyWeb` is expected to perform efficiently for small to medium-sized applications.
-Here are some considerations for optimizing performance:
+Performance testing for TinyWeb has not been extensively conducted.
+However, due to its lightweight nature and minimal dependencies, TinyWeb is expected to perform efficiently for small to medium-sized applications.

-- **Use Virtual Threads**: `TinyWeb` leverages Java's virtual threads, which can handle a large number of concurrent connections efficiently.
-Ensure your Java version supports this feature.
-- **Optimize Endpoints**: Minimize processing time within endpoints by avoiding heavy computations or blocking operations.
-Consider offloading such tasks to background threads or external services.
-- **Static File Caching**: If serving static files, consider using a reverse proxy or CDN to cache and deliver these files, reducing the load on the server.
-- **Connection Management**: Tune the server's connection settings, such as timeouts and maximum connections, to match your application's needs.

-For detailed performance analysis, consider using profiling tools like JMH (Java Microbenchmark Harness) or integrating with monitoring solutions to track real-time performance metrics.

 ## Error handling

 ### In EndPoints Themselves

-When handling requests in `TinyWeb`, it's important to understand how to set HTTP response codes and customize responses.
+When handling requests in TinyWeb, it's important to understand how to set HTTP response codes and customize responses.
 HTTP response codes are crucial for indicating the result of a request to the client.
-Here's how you can manage responses in `TinyWeb`:
+Here's how you can manage responses in TinyWeb:

 #### Setting HTTP Response Codes

-In `TinyWeb`, you can set the HTTP response code by using the `write` method of the `Response` object.
+In TinyWeb, you can set the HTTP response code by using the `write` method of the `TinyWeb.Response` object.
 The `write` method allows you to specify both the response content and the status code.
 Here's an example:

 ```java